Houmaneskandani/facebook_topo_python/README.md

 three client nodes and implement a simple Facebook application on top of this topology using a client - server model.
-Clients run client codes to make use of the capabilities they are provided with and the server is responsible for authenticating users, receiving posts and messages from users and sending them to the proper intended recipient
+Clients run client codes to make use of the capabilities they are provided with and the server is responsible for authenticating users, receiving posts and messages from users and sending them to the proper intended recipient.
+The topology i used is looks like this: